 Introducing the Insetta 35IFC – The bar has been raised!

-The Insetta 35IFC was designed with a singular vision… to be the best performing center console sport fish boat in its class.
+The Insetta 35IFC was designed with a singular vision… to be the best-performing center console sport fishing catamaran in its class.
 Enjoy unmatched performance, range, and efficiency thanks to the 35IFC’s hydrofoil-assisted design.

-In addition to being the best High Performance Fishing Catamaran in its class, it’s also smoother riding in the rough stuff and provides a dryer ride!
+In addition to being the best High-Performance Fishing Catamaran in its class, it also provides a smoother and dryer ride in the rough stuff!

-On top of all that this boat fishes!
 This boat was designed for people who fish, by people who fish!
-From its integrated livewells to coffin boxes, open deck layout, massive ice storage and so much more, this boat was designed for maximum range and fishability!
+From its integrated livewells to its cavernous coffin boxes, level open deck layout, massive insulated storage and so much more, this boat was designed for maximum range and fishability!

 Check out our FAQ’s section below for more about the Insetta 35 with IFC!